Fractured Magic: Chapter Twenty-One

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

-As for the rest of the team…Evelyne was in a foul mood, her arm in a sling following the break-in.
-Gareth frowned at the far wall, tapping his pen against his empty note paper.
-Cathwright, a large white dragon and the team’s legal adviser, sat in the corner and picked at her claws.
-The rest of the security team hadn’t even bothered to show up.
+Of the gathered team, Trin seemed to be the only one paying attention.
+Evelyne was in a foul mood, her arm in a sling following yesterday’s break-in.
+Gareth frowned at the wall, tapping his pen against his empty notebook.
+Cathwright, a white dragon and a barrister, sat in the corner and picked at her claws.
+Aside from Ivor, the rest of the security team hadn’t even bothered to show up.

 “And that covers meal planning,” Eresh said.
-Turning to the chalkboard behind him, Leandros’ Unity Coordinator crossed out another item on his agenda – only six of eight, after they’d already been in this cramped room for well over two hours.
+Turning to the chalkboard behind him, Leandros’ Unity Coordinator crossed out another item on his agenda—only six of eight, after they’d already been in this cramped room for well over two hours.
 “If you have questions about anything I’ve covered up to this point, please consult your travel guide.
 You’ll find emergency protocols at the front and an index at the back.
 For our route, we’ll be traveling around Lyryma Forest on the western Unity Road, stopping in Lyryma to perform a full investigation before we make contact with Orean.”

 “Eresh, c’mon.
-We already know an orinian did it, we just don’t know which one,” Ivor said, tipping lazily back in his chair.
+We already know an orinian did it.
+We just don’t know which one,” Ivor said, tipping lazily back in his chair.
 “And that, Illyon won’t tell us.
 Why waste time poking around there?”

 “Because this mission is about rescuing my uncle, not charging into Orean and starting a war,” Leandros said coldly.
 “If there’s anything to be learned from an investigation, it will be worth it.”